 A. All election workers must be present and ready to work at 6:00 a.m. on Election Day.
 The time they leave varies by election, usually about an hour or so after the polls close.
 Election Day can be a very long day.
 Workers will need to wear comfortable, neat attire.
-They may wear shirts with your business or organization logo if you choose.
-However, no electioneering will be allowed.

 Once an organization has been selected to become an Adopt-A-Precinct partner, they will need to sign a partnership agreement and we will need them to provide an Agency Coordinator.
 This individual will: